 \section{Abstract}

-Referring image segmentation aims to segment an object mentioned in natural language from an image.
+Referring image segmentation (RIS) aims to segment an object mentioned in natural language from an image.
 The main challenge is text-to-pixel fine-grained correlation.
-Previous approaches mainly focus on the fusion of vision and language features and fused features are directly fed into a decoder and pass through convolutions with a fixed kernel to obtain the result, which follows a similar pattern as traditional image segmentation.
-These methods do not explicitly align language and vision features in the segmentation stage, resulting in a suboptimal text-to-pixel fine-grained correlation.
-In this paper, we propose a network that explicitly aligns vision and language features named EAVL.
-Instead of using a fixed convolution kernel, we propose a Vision-Language Aligner which explicitly aligns the vision and language features in the segmentation stage by dynamic convolution kernels.
-In our method, a series of dynamic convolution kernels are generated based on the input language and image which are used to explicitly align the vision and language features.
-Specifically, we generate multiple queries that represent different emphases of the language expression.
-These queries are transformed into a series of query-based convolution kernels.
-Then, we utilize these kernels to do convolutions in the segmentation stage and obtain a series of segmentation masks.
-The final result is obtained through the aggregation of all masks.
-Our method can not only fuse vision and language features effectively but also exploit their potential in the segmentation stage.
-And most importantly, we explicitly align language features of different emphases with the image features to achieve text-to-pixel fine-grained correlation.
-Our method surpasses previous state-of-the-art methods on RefCOCO, RefCOCO+, and G-Ref by large margins.
+In the previous methods, the final results are obtained by convolutions with a fixed kernel, which follows a similar pattern as traditional image segmentation.
+These methods lack explicit alignment of language and vision features in the segmentation stage, resulting in suboptimal correlation.
+In this paper, we introduce EAVL, a method explicitly aligning vision and language features.
+In contrast to fixed convolution kernels, we introduce a Vision-Language Aligner that aligns features in the segmentation stage using dynamic convolution kernels based on the input image and sentence.
+Specifically, we generate multiple queries representing different emphases of language expression.
+These queries are transformed into a series of query-based convolution kernels, which are applied in the segmentation stage to produce a series of masks.
+The final result is obtained by aggregating all masks.
+Our method harnesses the potential of the multi-modal features in the segmentation stage and aligns language features of different emphases with image features to achieve fine-grained text-to-pixel correlation.
+We surpass previous state-of-the-art methods on RefCOCO, RefCOCO+, and G-Ref by large margins.
 Additionally, our method is designed to be a generic plug-and-play module for cross-modality alignment in RIS task, making it easy to integrate with other RIS models for substantial performance improvements.